DHTMLX/docs-suite/docs/form/simplevault.md

 # SimpleVault

-A handy control for quick and easy uploading of a file or a set of files.
+A control for uploading a file or a set of files.

 ![SimpleVault form control with a drag and drop upload area and an uploaded file in DHTMLX Suite](/img/form/form_simplevault.png)